kivy/kivy/doc/sources/guide/packaging-ios.rst

 #.
 Populate the Xcode project with your application source code
 #.
 Customize

-This process have been tested with Xcode 4.2.
+This process has been tested with Xcode 4.2.

 Prerequisites
 -------------